saet/janus-gateway/README.md

 on Ubuntu or Debian, unless you're using a recent version (e.g., Ubuntu 14.04 LTS).
 In that case, you'll have to [install it manually](http://www.opus-codec.org).

-* *Note:* We always recommend the master version of libnice (or even the experimental patch that optimize its performances), or at the very least version 0.1.13, which should be available out of the box on most distros.
+* *Note:* For custom installations of libnice, you can run `pkg-config --cflags --libs nice` to make sure Janus can find the installation.
+If not, you may need to set the `PKG_CONFIG_PATH` environment variable prior to compiling Janus, eg.
-If you're on an older version, consider upgrading it manually as they're known to cause trouble.
-Ideally, you'll want to remove the distro version and install the newer one manually.
-In case you want to keep both for some reason, for custom installations of libnice, you can run `pkg-config --cflags --libs nice` to make sure Janus can find the right installation.
-If that fails, you may need to set the `PKG_CONFIG_PATH` environment variable prior to compiling Janus, e.g., `export PKG_CONFIG_PATH=/path/to/libnice/lib/pkgconfig`
+`export PKG_CONFIG_PATH=/path/to/libnice/lib/pkgconfig`

 In case you're interested in compiling the sample Event Handler plugin,